adrianpearman/ethereum-demo/README.md

     * Ethereum package for Sublime Text
     * atom-solidity-linter for Atom
     * solidity for VS Code

+### For windows

+npm install -g --production windows-build-tools

+**Note: cygwin terminal is recommended command line tool for windows.
+Truffle has issues when used through command prompt.**

 **Now to install testrpc & web3, run the below command:**